 New discoveries in cancer treatment

-Our goal is to improve the therapy of cancer by improving understanding of the mechanisms by which anticancer treatments kill susceptible tumor cells.
+Our goal is to improve cancer treatment by increasing our understanding of the mechanisms by which anti-cancer treatments kill susceptible tumor cells.

-The Anticancer Drug Action Laboratory of Scott H. Kaufmann, M.D., Ph.D., at Mayo Clinic focuses its research on understanding the mechanism of action of anticancer drugs and the factors that affect tumor cell sensitivity and resistance.
+The Anticancer Drug Action Laboratory of Scott H. Kaufmann, M.D., Ph.D., at Mayo Clinic studies the mechanism of action of targeted anti-cancer agents and the factors that affect tumor cell sensitivity and resistance.

-The vast majority of patients with cancer receive anticancer drugs at some point during the course of their disease.
-Understanding the factors that affect sensitivity and resistance to anticancer drugs can provide important new insights into whether a particular drug is likely to be effective in treating the cancer or not.
+Most patients with cancer receive anti-cancer medications at some point during the course of their disease.
+Understanding the factors that affect sensitivity and resistance to these agents can provide important new insights into whether a particular medication is likely to be effective in treating the cancer or not.